-In addition, a number of Earmarked Reserves exist to cover items that will require short-term revenue expenditure in the near future.
+In addition, a number of Earmarked Reserves exist to cover items that will require short-term expenditure in the near future, or have been set aside to deliver Key Priorities.

 The Revenue Reserve for Capital Schemes is established to finance future capital expenditure.
 A funding statement illustrates that recourse to borrowing to fund capital expenditure is unlikely before 2029/30 other than by exception on a case by case basis.
 The Revenue Reserve for Capital Schemes balance at 31 March 2029 is estimated to be £5.0m.